muskaan-max/linkedin-request-filter/README.md

 ## What it does
 - Accepts requests from people with specific keywords in their bio (founder, VC, Stanford, SRCC etc.)
 - Filters by minimum number of mutual connections
-- One-click button to ignore everything that doesn't match your filters
+- One-click button to ignore everything else AFTER accepting using your filters

 ## How to install